 But if you are into model building, there are some pretty nice ‘male’ things out there! ( I do not want to shame the women though, because I sure would like to make some of these 😉 ) :

 Look at the zeppelin, the rover, the robots, my hands are itching!
 I also think they look fantastic for children or teenagers to do, don’t you? )

 These are all to be assembled together without glue.

 Robotime also has 3D puzzles, robotic dinosaurs, and even DIY music boxes, everything looks very cute to me.

-What we want here though, I presume when you are reading this website, are the dollhouse kits.
+What we want here though, I presume when you are reading this blog post, are the dollhouse kits.

-Well, it is my birthday soon and when family asks me ‘what I would like to have’, I am definitely going to ask for one of the dollhouse kits.
+Well, it is my birthday soon and when the family asks what I would like to have, I am definitely going to ask for one of the dollhouse kits.

 I have some room left in my hallway, and I want to plan a ‘miniature’ street. (where it will be safe from my 4 cats 😉 ).

 I would like to start out with what looks the most amazing to me, which is the ” DIY Dollhouse Kit-Cathy’s Flower House with LED light DG104 “.
 I will surely keep you informed on where I ordered it, how the quality is etc!

 The scale of these dollhouse miniature kits is 1:24.
 Not suited for children, unless accompanied by adults!
 Batteries included.